jayrbolton/ui-system-proto-tmp/README.md

 For most needs, like element attributes, properties, style, classes, text content, you can simply use the `on` function to make changes to the html elements.

-The `dom` module also provides a `map` function that allows you to create dynamic child elements from a state that has an array of objects.
+The `dom` module also provides a `childSync` function that allows you to create dynamic child elements from a state that has an array of objects.

 Unlike with virtual dom libraries, the view functions only get called once on pageload.
 Instead of diffing and patching entire trees, we listen to changes on state properties and make changes to dom elements directly using the browser's built-in HTMLElement and DOM Node API